 You may also use the Box of Broadcasts service to make your own collection of TV clips and programmes.

-The law allows commercially produced DVDs to be shown in lectures (and a copy to be made to allow this if necessary) for educational purposes.
+The law allows extracts from commercially produced DVDs to be shown in lectures for educational purposes.
 No more of the DVD than is necessary for the purpose should be shown, but it can be included in a recording.

 A digital copy of a DVD may not normally be placed on a network (even a secure one like Moodle) without permission from the rightsholder.